 - What is the full list of datasets being opened?

 OS MasterMap will be made available for free, up to a threshold, through an API.
 This will include:

 - OS MasterMap Topography Layers, including building heights and functional sites

 In addition, key parts of Ordnance Survey's highly detailed OS MasterMap are being made completely open under Open Government Licence (OGL).
 This includes:

 - Property extents derived from OS MasterMap Topography Layer

 - Spatial identifiers:

 - Over the next 12 months the Geospatial Commission will work with GeoPlace, LGA, the Improvement Service (on behalf of Scottish Local Government), and OS to investigate how best to open up the key identifiers UPRN and USRN, together with their respective geometries, for the whole of Great Britain under OGL terms.
-Due to the importance of these identifiers this will need to be done in a such a way that protects the integrity and authority of these identifiers, so as to provide both businesses and public-sector organisations the confidence to continue to rely on these within their own products and services, without restricting their ability to use and benefit from them.
+Due to the importance of these identifiers this will need to be done in a such a way that protects the integrity and authority of these identifiers.
+A way to give both businesses and public sector organisations the confidence to continue to rely on these within their own products and services, without restricting their ability to use and benefit from them.

 - What will the transaction threshold be?